maxrzepka/drama/README.md

 This project intends to be a gentle way to dive into clojure ecosystem.

-After trained your clojure skills on some 4clojure problems, why not just start directly to do something real.
+You maybe trained your clojure skills on some 4clojure problems but why not just start directly to do something real.

 And on the way it will give you the feel of the clojure power : be declarative and concise, stay focused on data and functions.